hexchat/documentation/script_python.rst

 	Deletes the specified variable.

-	:rtype: 1 on success (or never existing), 0 on failure
+	:returns: 1 on success (or never existing), 0 on failure

 	.. versionadded:: 0.9